 What Are the Leading Causes of Nursing Home Negligence in the United States?

 There’s no doubt about it, the primary cause of nursing home negligence is understaffing, but other staffing issues may also increase the likelihood of neglect, including the following:

 In Florida, we have a four-year statute of limitations on negligence claims.
-Potential plaintiffs must file their nursing home negligence claims in Florida within four years from the date that they discover their injuries.
+Therefore, potential plaintiffs must file their nursing home negligence claims in Florida within four years from the date that they discover their injuries.
 This is for a few reasons, primarily due to the difficulty of detecting certain types of neglectful behavior.
-This gets even trickier when you consider that many survivors of nursing home neglect are not eager to share their concerns or experiences.
+This gets even trickier when considering that many nursing home neglect survivors are not eager to share their concerns or experiences.